jonahgreene01/CSU_Algae_Model_Download_Instructions/README.md

 3) Retun to the list of repositories on my profile (jonahgreene01) and download the "CSU_Algae_Model_Matlab_Excel_Files" repository
 4) Extract the contents of the "CSU_Algae_Model_Matlab_Excel_Files - master.zip" folder to the created "Model_Files" folder.
 It is important that only the contents of the folder are extracted to the "Model_Files" folder and that an additional file path is not created.
 5) Return to the list of repositories and download both the "CSU_Algae_Model_TMY3_Data_1of2" and "CSU_Algae_Model_TMY3_Data_2of2" repositories and extract the contents of both ZIP folders into the same "Model_Files" folder.
-6) Return to the list of repositories and download the "CSU_Algae_Model_Useful_Documents" repository and extract the contents of the folder in the "Useful_Documents" folder createdin Step 2.
+6) Return to the list of repositories and download the "CSU_Algae_Model_Useful_Documents" repository and extract the contents of the folder into the "Useful_Documents" folder createdin Step 2.
 7) Open the recently created "Model_Files" folder and find the Excel file titled "CSU_Algae_Model_User_Interface.xlsm"

 The file path should be C:\CSU_Open_Source_Algae_Model\Model_Files\CSU_Algae_Model_User_Interface.
 Additionally, when opening the "Model_Files" folder you should see all of the TMY3 Datasets, all of the Matlab functions and scripts, and two excel files ("CSU_Algae_Model_User_Interface" and "Growth_Model_Outputs").
 You will never need to open or use the "Growth_Model_Outputs" as it is simply an intermediate file used to transfer results between Matlab and Excel.